wagnermarques00/Alura-Javascript/README.md

 # Javascript

 Studies carried out on the Alura platform.
-I will choose to put the codes in English during the courses as much as possible.
+I choose to put the codes in English during the courses as much as possible.
+I also choose to do the styling using SASS instead pure CSS.

 ## Studied so far:

 1. JavaScript for the Web: Create Dynamic Pages
 1. JavaScript: Manipulating the DOM
 1. JavaScript for the Web: Storing Data in the Browser
+1. JavaScript: Validations and speech recognition

 ## Studying at the moment:

-- JavaScript: Validations and speech recognition
+- JavaScript: Consuming and handling data from an API